wozeparrot/MushyCloud/README.md

 A low profile 48 key ergonomic split keyboard.

 Designed for Kailh choc switches to be super low profile.
-Designed to be fairly modular, with optional OLED, encoder, and RGB LED strips.
+Fairly simplistic with an optional OLED display.

 ## Building